griff69/ExData_Project2/README.md

 vEmTotalsAgg    <- aggregate(Emissions ~ year, BMIvehEm, sum)
 ```

-Finally we plot using ggplot2,
+Finally I plot the aggrgate of emmisisons by year using ggplot2 on the refined subset,

 ```r